Wedding cake: Early modern European wedding cakes

-In Medieval England cakes were stacked as high as possible for the bride and groom to kiss over.
+In medieval England cakes were stacked as high as possible for the bride and groom to kiss over.
 A successful kiss meant they were guaranteed a prosperous life together.
 From this the Croquembouche was created.
-The myth behind this cake tells of a pastry chef, visiting Medieval England who witnessed their tradition of piling sweet rolls between the bride and groom, which they attempted to kiss over without knocking them all down.
+The myth behind this cake tells of a pastry chef, visiting medieval England, who witnessed their tradition of piling sweet rolls between the bride and groom, which they attempted to kiss over without knocking them all down.
 The pastry chef then went back to France and piled sweet rolls up into a tower to make the first Croquembouche.
 The modern croquembouche is still very popular in France, where it is now common to place the croquembouche tower on a bed of cake and make it a top tier.
 This traditional French wedding cake is built from profiteroles and given a halo of spun sugar.

 In 1703, Thomas Rich, a baker's apprentice from Ludgate Hill, fell in love with his employer's daughter and asked her to marry him.
 He wanted to make an extravagant cake, so he drew on St Bride's Church, on Fleet Street in London for inspiration.

-Traditionally the bride would place a ring inside the couple's portion of the cake to symbolise acceptance of the proposal.
+Traditionally the bride would place a ring inside the couple's portion of the cake to symbolize acceptance of the proposal.
 Bride's pie would evolve into the bride's cake.
 At this point the dessert was no longer in the form of a pie and was sweeter than its predecessor.
 The bride cake was traditionally a plum or fruit cake.
 In the mid-18th century, double icing (covering the cake first with almond icing and then with white icing) was used on bride cake.
 The white-iced upper surface of the bride cake was used as a platform on which all sorts of scenes and emblems could be mounted.
 The decoration was often at least partially three-dimensional and colourful in appearance.
 However, since some decorations were made with a variety of substances, sometimes the decoration or even parts of wedding cake were inedible.
 The myth that eating the pie would bring good luck was still common, but the glass ring slowly fell out of favor as the flower bouquet toss replaced it.